zafarahmed65/web-zafar-035/WEB TECH  FINAL TERM PROJECT/readme.md

 #Zafar Portfolio

-Lab assignment no 3 and 4 both are implemented in my Semester Project
+Web Technologies Final Term Project in which all the Assignments 1 - 4 and all the lab Assignments 1 - 4 are covered and completed